CLARKTRY/ccworkshops/README.md

 <details>

-<summary>Q1: How is this initative different from Workshops4Gaza?</summary>
+<summary>Q1: How is this initiative different from Workshops4Gaza?</summary>

 <br/>